COVID-19 Resource Hub

 Economic Injury and Disaster Loans

 In April, Congress increased funding for the Paycheck Protection Program (PPP) and for Emergency Economic Injury Disaster Loan (EIDL) grants.
 This bill was signed into law on April 24.

 The law also includes an important change to the EIDL program, allowing agricultural enterprises with not more than 500 employees to be eligible to receive grants and loans.
 Previously most agricultural enterprises were not eligible for EIDL.
 From when the law providing additional funding was signed in April until June 15, only ag businesses were eligible to apply.
 The program is now open to all businesses.

 Farmers and agribusinesses can apply for low-interest loans through EIDL and may also qualify for up to $10,000 in emergency grants.
 To be eligible, a farmer or agribusiness will have to show economic harm as a result of the pandemic.
 The emergency grants are limited to $1,000 per employee up to a max of $10,000.
 Note for producers who have applied for the PPP, EIDL emergency grants would need to be rolled into the forgivable portion of any PPP loan.
 Note that EIDL loan documents indicate that producers with EIDL loans receiving Commodity Food Assistance Payments (CFAP) may be required to pay them down with proceeds from CFAP.
 Additional guidance on this issue is needed.

 USDA Direct Payments for Farmers

-Beginning on Tuesday, May 26, the USDA Farm Service Agency will begin accepting applications from producers with COVID-related losses for a wide range of commodities.
+Beginning May 26, the USDA Farm Service Agency began accepting applications from producers with COVID-related losses for a wide range of commodities.
 Eligible producers will receive payments based on calculations USDA has made of national losses, multiplied by the individual producer’s documented production or sales.
 Click here to learn more about how payments will be calculated for various commodities.